The Leopards shut out Saint Francis after falling 3-0 to Providence

 - Office: (610) 330-5473

-Terri Dadio Campbell '92 enters her 14th season at the helm of the women's volleyball program.
+Terri Dadio Campbell '92 enters her 15th season at the helm of the women's volleyball program in 2016.
 Campbell - the first full-time head coach in program history - has led the Leopards to their most successful seasons and has mentored some of the Patriot League's finest student-athletes.

 In 2009, the Leopards finished with a winning record of 14-13, including a season sweep of Patriot League opponent Holy Cross.
 That accomplishment came following the 2008 and 2007 seasons during which Lafayette combined for 24 victories.
 The 2006 campaign was another historic one, as the team reached the Patriot League Tournament for the first time in more than 10 years, finishing the fall with 18 victories.
 The Leopards finished 9-5 in conference play that year, falling to eventual champions American in the league semifinals.